On Scaling Up 3D Gaussian Splatting Training: Evaluation

-\paragraph{Memory Scaling.} Scaling the number of GPUs also increases available memory, and thus the amount of Gaussians that can be used to represent a scene.
-We evaluated this effect by using densification to add additional Gaussians until we ran out of memory.
-In Figure~\ref{fig:n3dgs_vs_ngpu} we show number of Gaussians (in millions) when using batch size 1, 4 and 16, while varying the number of GPUs, and observe linear scaling.
-In \S\ref{sec:n3dgs-reconstruction-quality} we show the utility of using additional Gaussians, and we provide additional details about this evaluation in Appendix~\ref{sec:appendix-scalability}.
+\myparagraph{Memory Scaling.} Scaling the number of GPUs increases memory, allowing more Gaussians to represent a scene.
+We tested this by adding Gaussians through densification until we ran out of memory.
+Figure~\ref{fig:n3dgs_vs_ngpu} (In Appendix \ref{sec:appendix-scalability}) illustrates the number of Gaussians that Grendel can accommodate (in millions) with batch sizes of 1, 4, and 16, as the number of GPUs increases.
+The results demonstrate linear scaling.
+In \S\ref{sec:n3dgs-reconstruction-quality} we show the utility of using additional Gaussians.